HOW LONG IT TAKES FOR CUTS TO HEAL

-Wound healing time means the amount of time it takes for your skin and underlying tissues to meet and fuse after a discontinuation of their surface by trauma.
+Cut healing time means the amount of time it takes for your skin and underlying tissues to meet and fuse together after a discontinuation of their contact surface by some trauma.
 This can be as trivial as a paper cut, to as severe as a road traffic accident.
 The healing process in each attempts to connect like with like - skin to skin, muscle to muscle, bone to bone - and close exposure to the open air and germs.

-Type of Wound Time to Heal the Cut
+Type of Cut Time to Heal the Cut

 Paper Cut 1 week